-"No, she is indeed crazy", Jocha sighed.
+"No, she is crazy indeed", Jocha sighed.

-"You've got a very good sister," Bizuka said.
+"You've got very good sister," Bizuka said.
 "What is so bad with her believing in the sea of bizukas?"
 Konucha looked at him gratefully.
 "Well, generally, there's nothing bad in it," Bocha shrugged his fins.
-"We simply want her to grow up and stop believing in these fairy tales."
+"We simply want her to become a grown-up and stop believing in different fairy tales."

-"What's wrong with believing in fairy tales?"
+"What's bad in believing in fairy tales?"
 Bizuka asked them again.

 "Well, there's nothing too bad there too," Jocha replied instead of his brother.
 "However, fairy tales don't come true.
-That's why believing them is silly."
-"No, it's not," Konucha interfered.
+That's why believing in them is silly."

+"That's a no," Konucha interfered.
 "Kind fairy tales will always come true!
-And finally, it doesn't mean that I don't believe in the sea of bizukas if I don't talk about it anymore."
+And, finally, it doesn't mean that I don't believe in the sea of bizukas, if I don't talk about it anymore."